AV Research and Development (R&D) Partnership Fund - Stream 1

 The AV R&D Partnership Fund (Stream 1) will support industry-led projects with up to $100,000 in funding to be used towards the development and demonstration of technologies in the Connected and Autonomous Vehicle (C/AV) sector.

 Collaborative projects must be between two or more companies or between a company and another strategic partner such as a post-secondary institution or municipality, if applicable.
 Additional collaborators on the projects are permitted.

 Along with R&D activities, OCE may also cover partial expenses for qualified Interns or Fellows to contribute to the project.

 Projects should enable the demonstration of actual products that can include a pilot, a technology that has the ability to be showcased at events, in the field, on the road, and/or customer sites.
 For clarity, funding will be for collaborative development, prototyping and validation projects at technology readiness level 3-7.
 Projects should focus on product, prototype, and technology development and demonstration.
 Significant accomplishments related to the project should be shared with the wider community through showcase events and media communications.

-OCE will host a partnering forum to bring together potential collaborators for the AV R&D Partnership Fund.
+OCE hosted a partnering forum to bring together potential collaborators for the AV R&D Partnership Fund.
 The forum took place on November 28, 2017.